jaromaz/stws/README.md

 ## Description

-**stws** alows SyncTERM (BBS terminal program) to by accessible through a standard Web browser in a full screen mode.
+**stws** alows SyncTERM (BBS terminal program) to be accessible through a standard Web browser in a full screen mode.
 It also makes *Telnet BBS Guide* and *files downloaded from BBSes* available through the web interface in a full screen mode (recommended browser: Google Chrome).

 ## Usage